home-assistant/home-assistant.io/source/_integrations/apsystems.markdown

 ha_integration_type: device
 ---

-The APsystems {% term integration %} allows you to read the data from your EZ1 inverter.
+The APsystems {% term integration %} allows you to read the data from your [APsystems EZ1](https://emea.apsystems.com/diy/ez1/) microinverter.
 The following data is provided by the integration:

 - Lifetime production (Per input and in total)